EarlPitts/bitcoin-privacy/demo.md

     - Assumption: they only have 1 input
     - If the output of some transaction has a single address with only 1 input, then it's a change address
     - Exception: coin generation
-    - It's also possible to set the change address to the input address itself, so these are avoided as well
 - So the one-time change addresses are controlled by the same user as the input address
 - The major advantage of this heuristic is that we can **eliminate self-churn**:
     - This way we can get a more accurate picture about how much bitcoin each user receives